parthsujalshah/Recommendation-Engine/README.md

 # HYBRID RECOMMENDER

 ### Purpose
-The purpose of this application is to recommend books for its users.
-The suggestion is based on 2 things:
+The purpose of this application is to make personalised recommendations of books for its users.
+The recommendations are based on 2 things:
-    1. Choice of the user (based on the book ratings)
+    1. Choice of the user: Based on how the user rates each book
-    2. The book selected by the user (for similar recommendations)
+    2. The book selected by the user: To suggest similar books

 ## Using the application:
 - The user fills a reader name and clicks on submit button.
 In this case, there are 3 reader names which are linked to the dataset: "r1", "r2", and "r3".
 To get the results, please fill one of these reader names.